kitos9112/k8s-home/README.md

                       --token-auth
 ```

-After the aforementioned command is fired off on a nuked cluster, some deployments might fail and require manual intervention
+After the aforementioned command is fired off against a nuked cluster, the cluster bootstrapping logic should take place starting with CRDs objects, them moving to core items, and finalising with the apps objects.

 ## Uninstall FluxCD alongside all CRDs